Varaha

-In legend, when the demon Hiranyaksha steals the earth goddess Bhumi and hid her in the primordial waters, Vishnu appears as Varaha to rescue her.
+In legend, when the demon Hiranyaksha steals the earth goddess Bhumi and hides her in the primordial waters, Vishnu appears as Varaha to rescue her.
 Varaha kills Hiranyaksha and retrieves the earth from the cosmic ocean, lifting her on his tusks, and restores her to her place in the universe.

 Varaha is depicted as a boar or in an anthropomorphic form, with a boar's head and the human body.
 Varaha is often depicted lifting his consort Bhumi, the earth.